-- 2.28.3 Pay Following Separation.
-A Faculty member who has a separation from service from the University (including voluntary or involuntary termination of employment for any reason, retirement, or death) shall be paid according to (A) or (B) as follows: - A. If the Faculty member's separation from service occurs at or following the end of the contract employment dates, but prior to the expiration of the twelve (12) month period described above, the Faculty member shall continue to receive their pay in equal installments through the remainder of the twelve (12) month period.
+2.26.3 Pay Following Separation.
+A Faculty member who has a separation from service from the University (including voluntary or involuntary termination of employment for any reason, retirement, or death) shall be paid according to (A) or (B) as follows:

+- A. If the Faculty member's separation from service occurs at or following the end of the contract employment dates, but prior to the expiration of the twelve (12) month period described above, the Faculty member shall continue to receive their pay in equal installments through the remainder of the twelve (12) month period.
 Participation in the University of Indianapolis Group Medical Plan and the University of Indianapolis Defined Contribution Retirement Plan shall likewise continue through the remainder of the twelve (12) month period, as provided in the applicable plan documents; - B. If the Faculty member's separation from service occurs prior to the end of the contract employment dates, all amounts earned but unpaid as of the date of separation from service shall be paid in a single lump sum on the next pay date following separation from service.
-Participation in any University benefit plans shall terminate upon separation from service as provided in the applicable plan documents. - 2.28.4 Garnishments.
+Participation in any University benefit plans shall terminate upon separation from service as provided in the applicable plan documents.

+2.26.4 Garnishments.
 Upon receipt of a wage garnishment, the University will forward a copy of the notice to the employee.
 In accordance with the garnishment notice, Payroll will begin to withhold the specific amount from the employee's check.
 All garnishments are calculated in accordance with state and federal regulations.

-2.29 Faculty Orientation
+2.27 Faculty Orientation

-The Faculty Academy conducts a two-semester orientation program each year for new full-time Faculty, providing general information for navigating the University system.
-Department Chairs orient their new Faculty to their respective programs and to their specific roles therein.
+The Faculty Academy conducts a two-year orientation program each year for new full-time Faculty, providing general information for navigating the University system.
+Department Chairs orient their new full-time Faculty members to their respective programs and to their specific roles therein.
 Orientation of new Adjunct Faculty and the orientation of full-time Faculty who are teaching in extended and accelerated programs is the responsibility of the Department Chairs.

-SECTION 3: ACADEMIC PERSONNEL POLICIES (additional University policies are available at uindy.edu/policies)
+SECTION 3: ACADEMIC PERSONNEL POLICIES

+Additional University policies are available on the UIndy Policies page.
+All Faculty are subject to all policies and procedures therein.